Alounv/coinche-back/README.md

-# coinche
+# Coinche SERVER

-A simple multiplayer coinche game
+A simple multiplayer coinche game.
+This is the server part, the client part can be found here https://github.com/Alounv/coinche-front.

-Personal project to learn:
+This is a personal project to learn:
 - Golang
-- TDD
+- Test Driven Development
 - Clean Architecture
 - PostgreSQL
 - WebSockets